BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

     methods).
 9. PyDO1 supports more databases than PyDO2 does at the time of writing.
-10. PyDO2 does not implement PyDO1's ``scatterFetch()`` method, which
+10. PyDO2 does not implement PyDO1's original ``scatterFetch()``
-    returns multiple ``PyDO`` objects of different types in a single query.
-Related functionality is implemented by  ``arrayfetch()`` and the Join classes, but they are subject to change during the alpha release cycle.
+    method, which returns multiple ``PyDO`` objects of different types in a single query.
+Related functionality was implemented by ``arrayfetch()`` and a number of Join classes in the first alpha releases, but as of 2.0a3 they are deprecated in favor of a new function, also called ``scatterfetch`` but unrelated to the PyDO1 version.
 11. PyDO1 has a variable ``SYSDATE`` that means the current datetime, regardless of the underlying db.
 PYDO2 does not abstract this, as it seems unnecessary now; you can use